- Original Article | https://my.clevelandclinic.org/health/articles/ventricular-tachycardia

 You are also more likely to have ventricular tachycardia as you get older or if you have a family history of heart rhythm disorders.

 During an episode of ventricular tachycardia, the heart is beating so fast that the blood pressure drops so the heart cannot pump enough oxygen to every part of the body, and this is what causes symptoms.
 Although some people with ventricular tachycardia do not experience any symptoms, the most common symptoms are dizziness, lightheadedness, palpitations, shortness of breath or chest pain.
 When the heart rate is extremely high or the ventricular tachycardia persists for more than a few seconds, it can cause fainting, unconsciousness or cardiac arrest and death.

-If you experience unexplained fainting, dizziness, lightheadedness, shortness of breath or palpitations, you should be evaluated for possible ventricular tachycardia.
-Chest pain, difficulty breathing and a rapid pulse are urgent symptoms of a potentially fatal ventricular tachycardia, and you must seek emergency care immediately to avoid the risk of cardiac arrest and death.
+If you experience unexplained fainting, diziness, lightheadedness, shortness of breath or palpitations, you should be evaluated for possible ventricular tachycardia.
+Chest pain, difficulty breathing and a rapid pulse are urgent symptoms of a potentially fatal ventricular tachycardia, and you must seek emergency help immediately to avoid the risk of cardiac arrest and death.

-Another tool to help diagnose ventricular tachycardia is electrophysiology testing.
-Your doctor may refer you to a specialist to have this procedure done.
-During the test, catheters with electrodes are inserted through the veins at the groin and placed directly in the heart to study the electrical activity of different regions of the heart.
-The doctor can then create a map of the heart’s electrical impulses and determine precisely where the abnormalities originate.
+Your doctor may refer you to a specialist to electrophysiology testing.
+During the test, catheters (long, thin tubes) with electrodes are inserted through the veins at the groin and placed directly in the heart.
+The electrical activity in different parts of the heart is recorded so your doctor can create a map of the heart’s electrical impulses and see where the electrical problem starts.